 - funding of up to $300 reimbursement for travel to each of two conferences during a student’s five-year program (the student is not required to present at these conferences)

 Pre-Trip Travel Authorization Required

 To qualify for travel reimbursement, students must fill out a Pre-Trip Authorization Form (even if the conference is at MSU).
-This needs to be done at least three weeks prior to the requested travel and four weeks prior to international travel.
+This needs to be done at least two weeks prior to the requested travel and four weeks prior to international travel.
 Please fill out sections A, D and the description of your intended travel.
 Submit the form to the program secretary and be sure to respond quickly to the program secretary’s questions about your travel request.

 Completion or submission of a Pre-Trip Authorization form is NOT OFFICIAL APPROVAL of the travel request.
 After a pre-trip authorization form has been submitted and processed, the traveler will receive an approval or denial notification via email from the program secretary.
 The pre-trip authorization approval email will include an attached copy of the signed authorization.

 All university travel, even if no reimbursement is being requested, must be approved prior to travel.
 This is a university requirement that also extends your insurance during travel.
 Each travel destination is processed on a separate authorization form (unless the travel is back-to-back).

 Multiple Funds for Travel